charlesb/dataframe-rules-engine/README.md

 import com.databricks.labs.validation._
 ```

-As of version 0.1 There are three primary rule types
+As of version 0.1 There are five primary rule types
 * Boundary Rules
 * Categorical Rules (Strings and Numerical)
+* Blank Rules
-* Date Rules (in progress)
+* Date Boundary Rules
+* Adhoc Rules

 Rules can be composed of:
 * simple column references `col("my_column_name")`